inskribe/schemer/README.md

 ## 📄 .env File

-In a dev environment Schemer reads the connection string from `.env`:
+In a dev environment Schemer reads the connection string from a `.env` file:
+You can provide a postgres connection string with --url or a environment varible key name with --key.
+When initalizing Schemre with init you can provide both `--url` and `--key` to have Schemer write the key and value to the .env file.

 ```env
 DATABASE_URL=postgres://user:pass@localhost:5432/mydb?sslmode=disable